rrevenantt/antlr4rust/README.md

 ### Implementation status

-Everything is implemented, business logic is quite stable and well tested, but user facing API is not very robust yet an very likely will have some changes.
+Everything is implemented, "business" logic is quite stable and well tested, but user facing API is not very robust yet an very likely will have some changes.

+For now development is going on in this repository but eventually it will be merged to main ANTLR4 repo

 Currently requires nightly version of rust.
 This very likely will be the case until `specialization`,`try_blocks` and `unsize` features are stabilized.

-Remaining core things:
-- [ ] Documentation
-  - [ ] Quite some things are already documented but still far from perfect
+Remaining things before merge:
-- [ ] API stabilization
+ - API stabilization
    - [ ] Rust api guidelines compliance
    - [ ] more tests for API because it is quite different from Java
+ - make parsing zero copy(i.e. use &str(or Cow) instead String in token and &Token in tree nodes)
+ - more generic `PredictionContext`
+ - generic over ownership for string
+ - profiling and performance optimizations
+ - generate enum for labeled alternatives without redundant `Error` option
+ - ? option to generate fields instead of getters by default

+Can be done after merge:
+ - Documentation
+   - [ ] Quite some things are already documented but still far from perfect
-- [ ] Code quality
+ - Code quality
    - [ ] Rustfmt fails to run currently
    - [ ] Clippy sanitation
    - [ ] Not all warning are fixed

-See tracking [issue](https://github.com/antlr/antlr4/issues/1839) for more info

-### Additional improvements:
- - make parsing zero copy(i.e. use &str(or Cow) instead String in token and &Token in tree nodes)
- - profiling and performance optimizations
- - use & instead of Rc for nodes in parser
  - visitor
- - build.rs integration example
+ - build.rs integration + example
  - run rustfmt on generated parser
+###### Long term improvements
+ - use & instead of Rc for nodes in parser
+ (requires GAT, otherwise it would be a problem for users that want ownership for parse tree)
  - support stable rust
  - support no_std(although alloc would still be required)